 What’s even more exciting for parents is that the more your child plays, the more they learn!
 Each level increases in complexity as the game progresses.

-Overall: Code & Go Robot Mouse Activity Set is a screen-free way to teach foundational coding skills to even the youngest of programmers.
-Including double-sided coding cards, a Programmable Robot Mouse, cheese wedge, and a special Activity Guide, Code & Go allows kids to create endless maze paths for their mouse.
+Best Because: Code & Go Robot Mouse Activity Set is a screen-free way to teach foundational coding skills to even the youngest of programmers.
+It includes double-sided coding cards, a Programmable Robot Mouse, cheese wedge, and a special Activity Guide that allows kids to create endless maze paths for their mouse.

 Kids can also enhance their directional language as Bee Bot moves forwards, backwards, left, and right.
 Set in a relaxing garden setting, this will be the perfect game for young ones ages four and up.

-Overall: In a world full of technology and screens, finding a game that is free of these yet still teaches your child the basic of coding may seem like an impossible task.
+Best Because: In a world full of technology and screens, finding a game that is free of these yet still teaches your child the basics of coding may seem like an impossible task.
 That’s where Cubetto stands apart.
 Cubetto is a friendly wooden robot that teaches children the basics of computer programming through a real-world, tangible object.

 Through adventure and hands-on play, Cubetto allows kids to manipulate and touch its blocks in order to tell the robot where to go.
 It can also be used with special books and maps, providing a positive and all-encompassing experience without the need for an app or device.

-Overall: There is no shortage of research that proves music is beneficial for a child’s development, so when combining that with the advantages of programming you are sure to have a unique and positive game on your hands.
+Best Because: There is no shortage of research that proves music is beneficial for a child’s development.
+Combine that with the advantages of programming and you are sure to have a unique and positive game on your hands.